claudmariut/senior_project/README.md

 # **SOURCE CODE FOR INTEGRATION OF MACHINE LEARNING (AI/ML) AND IoT FOR HOME AUTOMATION**
-## Facial Recognition and Gesture Recognition
+## About the Project
-This project combines facial recognition and gesture recognition using OpenCV and scikit-image.
+This project innovatively combines facial and gesture recognition in doorbell cameras, redefining home security.
+Leveraging LBPH(Local Binary Pattern Histogram) and CNN, the system identifies visitors through facial features and interprets user gestures for intuitive control.
+The process involves database creation, mobile app development, machine learning model training, and real-time implementation.
+All integrated  in a Raspberry Pi microcontroller.

 ## Folder Structure
 ### Facial Recognition